 For this, as it seems, you do not need much.
 It is desirable to develop projects for the development of something in the region in the region itself, or at least taking into account the opinions of those who live here.
 At the same time, "those" are not so much governors, employees of the plenipotentiary apparatus or employees of the ministry for the development of the Far East, as there are native experts whose opinion is usually asked, but ... in the tenth turn.
 It is desirable that the "ordinary people of the Far East" turn out to be "those who are asked".
 Is it feasible to include the Far East in the development of the Far East not as objects of control or guardianship, but as partners?
 I think yes.
 True, so far this task has not been put.
 The fear that "they are stealing everything" blocked all such attempts.
 The idea is simply to calculate the costs of "stolen", comparing them with the costs of excess control and failures due to ignorance of local characteristics is not very popular.

 But this is not enough.
-The Far East must understand that every project is a contribution to its future.
-The ministry for the development of the region, determining the addressee of its powerful, albeit somewhat strange PR campaign, seems to be a bit confused.
-Instead of explaining to the inhabitants of the region why they need it to develop, they bet on an "external" audience.
-Ideally, there is nothing about the region that does not know.
-At the same time, against the background of the all-Russian demographic decline, it is not entirely clear where these external developers will come from.
-Is it only from Central Asia.
-But here with highly qualified specialists, which are expected to attract, is not particularly dense.
-And available are quite in demand at home.
+The Far East must understand that each project is a contribution to his future.
+The Ministry of Regional Development, determining the target of its powerful, albeit somewhat strange, PR campaign, seems to have got it a little confused.
+Instead of explaining to the residents of the region why they need it to develop, they relied on an “external” audience.
+Ideally, she doesn't know anything about the region.
+At the same time, against the background of the all-Russian demographic decline, it is not entirely clear where these external developers will come from?
+Perhaps only from Central Asia.
+But here with highly qualified specialists who are supposed to be attracted, it is not very dense.
+And the existing ones are in demand at home.